ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/shaders.markdown

 ![Gold Dragon Light Pass](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/88447.png)

 If not familiar with GLSL, these will become overwhelmingly complex very quickly.
-With at least an intermediate amount of experience in GLSL, however, this translator provides a valuable tool for debugging your ZilchFragment shaders.
+With at least an intermediate amount of experience in GLSL, however, this translator provides a valuable tool for debugging your NadaFragment shaders.
 Changing the other attributes to different settings will result in different outputs, so try to make sure that the attributes selected line up to the location on the render pipeline.

  # Related Materials
  ## Manual